-A New You Tomorrow is an upbeat pop/rock musical-comedy performed by 8-15 adults with optional children.
+An upbeat pop/rock musical comedy performed by 8-15 adults with optional children.

-Love, space-rocks, and time-travel.
+Love, space-rocks, time-travel.
 A passport to the cosmos.
 Maybe the universe is trying to tell us something?
+A story about finding hope for the future.

-A New You Tomorrow is an upbeat pop/rock musical-comedy performed by 8-15 adults with optional children.
+An upbeat pop/rock musical comedy performed by 8-15 adults with optional children.

 What stage of development is the show at, and what does it need to move forward?